-France is one of those countries where you not only want to travel freely, but also just need to!
+France is one of those countries where you don't just want to travel freely, but you just need to!
 The country is not limited to Paris alone, you can also see the vineyards of Bordeaux and Champagne, admire the castles of the Loire, visit the resorts of the country and see places where not every tourist bus gets to.
 In a word, the boundaries of your vacation are expanded with the help of a car, thanks to which you can see more and make a stop where you think about it.
 Of course, within the rules of the road.
 We have selected some that may not be obvious to a Russian tourist.

-Radar speed traps are very common, and the fines (which must be paid on the spot) are heavy.
+Radar speed traps are very common, and fines (which must be paid on the spot) are heavy.
 If oncoming cars flash their headlights at you, it often means that there is a speed trap ahead.
 However, according to the situation, it can mean something completely different.

-The cheapest fuel that you can fill up with is usually located near large hypermarkets.
+The cheapest fuel you can fill up with is usually located near large hypermarkets.
 It is worth remembering that few rural gas stations are open 24 hours, and also that they can be closed up to two hours at lunchtime.
 Therefore, carefully monitor the fuel level, because sometimes you can drive many miles in rural France without seeing a single gas station.

 The French highway network is rarely overloaded.
 However, an additional fee is charged for the use of these roads, which is paid in cash or by credit card with frequent fees (péages).
-This may seem expensive, but if you intend to cover long distances as quickly as possible, this is the only realistic way.
+It may seem expensive, but if you intend to cover long distances as quickly as possible, this is the only realistic way.

 However, old main roads (prefixed with N or RN) and even smaller roads (prefixed with D) are often just as wide and well maintained.
-It is often possible to travel along them for kilometer after kilometer in extremely light traffic, so do not ignore them, especially if you are not in a hurry.
+It is often possible to travel over them for kilometer after kilometer in extremely light traffic, so do not ignore them, especially if you are not in a hurry.
 An excellent guide to these alternative routes (often called itinéraire Bis and marked with large green arrows) is the Bison Futé map, which is available for free at most gas stations.